Jaiye Kuti shares photo as she celebrates wedding anniversary and son's birthday

 - The movie star announced that it is a day of double celebration as her son is also celebrating his birthday on the same day

-- Congratulatory messages from fans and colleagues have flooded Jaiye Kuti page as they all celebrate with her
+- Congratulatory messages from fans and colleagues have flooded Jaiye Kuti's page as they all rejoice with her

-She made the statement on a series of posts she shared on her Instagram page in celebration of her wedding anniversary with hubby.
+She made the statement in a series of posts she shared on her Instagram page in celebration of her wedding anniversary with her husband.

 Wedding anniversary posts